Access control rules

 You can perform network-based advanced malware protection (AMP), also using a file policy. malware defense can inspect files for malware, and block detected malware depending on the configuration.

-The following diagram illustrates the types of inspection performed on traffic that meets the conditions of an Allow rule (or a user-bypassed Interactive Block rule.
+This diagram illustrates the types of inspection performed on traffic that meets the conditions of an Allow rule (or a user-bypassed Interactive Block rule).
 Notice that file inspection occurs before intrusion inspection; blocked files are not inspected for intrusion-related exploits.

 For simplicity, the diagram displays traffic flow for situations where both (or neither) an intrusion and a file policy are associated with an access control rule.
 You can, however, configure one without the other.
 Without a file policy, traffic flow is determined by the intrusion policy; without an intrusion policy, traffic flow is determined by the file policy.

 Regardless of whether the traffic is inspected or dropped by an intrusion or file policy, the system can inspect it using network discovery.
-However, allowing traffic does not automatically guarantee discovery inspection.
-The system performs discovery only for connections involving IP addresses that are explicitly monitored by your network discovery policy; additionally, application discovery is limited for encrypted sessions.
+However, permitting traffic does not guarantee that discovery inspection occurs.
+The system only performs discovery for connections involving IP addresses explicitly monitored by your network discovery policy.
+Also, application discovery is limited for encrypted sessions.

 Deep inspection using file and intrusion policies

-Deep inspection uses intrusion and file policies as the last line of defense before traffic is allowed to its destination.
+Deep inspection is a security mechanism that uses intrusion and file policies as the last line of defense before traffic is allowed to its destination.

 -